 Teaching Activities.
-All enrolled students will present a total of 3 mini-lesson demos over the course of the semester.
-These lesson demos will be activities which target a specific communicative feature of language, and will be evaluated (by both the instructor and fellow students).
+All enrolled students will present a total of 3 instructional demos and 3 mini-lesson demos over the course of the semester.
+Instructional demos will provide students the opportunity to practice giving instructions, a fundamental skill in the classroom.
+Lesson demos will be activities which target a specific communicative feature of language, and will be evaluated (by both the instructor and fellow students).
 These will be recorded individually and submitted for critique via Blackboard.
 As part of the expectations for these demos, each student will be expected to offer constructive criticism of the other students' teaching; failure to complete this aspect of the assignment will negatively affect your own grade, regardless of how perfect your own individual teaching may be.
 In general, the purposes of the lesson demos are to (1) give students some experience in front of a classroom, (2) give students the opportunity to plan some part of a "real" lesson, and (3) have students think critically about the different parts of lessons and why things get done the way they do.
 Therefore, grades are not based solely on teaching a "perfect" lesson, but on ability to create a lesson/activity and motivate its educational value.

-Mini-lessons will be graded based on the following criteria:
+Demos will be graded based on the following criteria:

-- Teaching Demo/Write-up was completed and ready for critique on the date indicated - Teaching Demo was presented appropriately and focused on communicative English - Activity Write-up was clearly written and well-motivated - Activity Write-up and teaching showed evidence of planning and preparation - Student offered constructive criticism to other students
+- Teaching Demo/Write-up was completed and ready for critique on the date indicated - Instructional Demo was presented appropriately and related to the appropriate task - Teaching Demo was presented appropriately and focused on communicative English - Activity Write-up was clearly written and well-motivated - Activity Write-up and teaching showed evidence of planning and preparation - Student offered constructive criticism to other students